 - Variables that matter most: sample temperature, fines in the droplet, and calibration zero.

-- Target zone for pour-over: TDS 1.30–1.45%, EY 19–22%.
+- Target zone for pour-over: TDS 1.15–1.45%, EY 19–22% (the SCA brewing chart range).

 - A coffee refractometer (optical like VST, or digital like Atago PAL-COFFEE / DiFluid R2).

-- 0.45 µm syringe filters (PTFE or nylon) and a 5 mL syringe — or a paper-cone Kruve filter.
+- 0.45 µm syringe filters (PTFE or nylon) and a 5 mL syringe, or a paper-cone Kruve filter.

 - A plastic pipette or small dropper.